josdejong/workerpool/README.md

     });
 ```

-The offloaded function is stringified and send to the worker, together with
-any function arguments.
-The function is then executed on worker with provided
-arguments.
-Note that in case of large functions or function arguments, the
-overhead of sending the data to the worker can be significant.
+Note that both function and arguments must be static and stringifiable, as they need to be send to the worker in a serialized form.
+In case of large functions or function arguments, the overhead of sending the data to the worker can be significant.

-### Workers
+### Dedicated workers

 TODO

 ## API